Step-by-step Mosquitto MQTT broker installation & SSL configuration

 sc query mosquitto

-sc start mosquito
+sc start mosquitto

 sc query mosquitto